drewbutlerbb4/NMT-with-FfDL/s2s-vis/README.md

 1. Move your OpenNMT model to this directory and name it `model-vis.pt` or download the sample model at http://sample-models.s3-api.us-geo.objectstorage.softlayer.net/model-vis.pt

+2. Name your sample source and target file to `src.txt` and `tgt.txt`.
+Then save them in this directory.
+  - If you are using our sample model, please go to https://github.com/harvardnlp/sent-summary and download the Gigaword dataset.
+Then, rename `sumdata/train/valid.article.filter.txt` and `sumdata/train/valid.title.filter.txt` in the Gigaword dataset to `src.txt` and `tgt.txt` respectively.

-2. Build the Docker container.
+3. Build the Docker container.
 Note that this build process takes around 90 minutes for 4 CPUs machine because it needs to set up the environment and do some intensive feature extractions with your model.

 ```shell
 docker build -t s2s-vis:latest .
 ```

-3. Run the Docker container and expose the webapp to your localhost's 8080 port.
+4. Run the Docker container and expose the webapp to your localhost's 8080 port.

 ```shell
 docker run -p 8080:8080 s2s-vis:latest
 ```

-4. Go to http://localhost:8080 and start play around with your model.
+5. Go to http://localhost:8080 and start play around with your model.
 You can visit http://seq2seq-vis.io/ for more info on how to use this Visual Debugging Tool.